mikedennis/vibeapp/README.md

     *   Set a password and confirm it.
 Ensure "Temporary" is `OFF` unless you want the user to reset it on first login.
     *   Click "Set Password".

-This completes the basic Keycloak setup needed for the React app to authenticate users and the API to validate tokens.
+Note: The same Keycloak client (e.g., `emailapp-client`) can be used for both the React frontend and the API.
+Ensure that the client is configured with the appropriate scopes (`openid`, `profile`, `email`) and that both the frontend and API use the same client ID in their OIDC/JWT configuration.

 ## Preparing for Production Deployment (Kubernetes)